Universite-Gustave-Eiffel/I-Simpa/Docs/Building.md

 ### Need information
 If you have some problem during the building procedure, please <a href="mailto:i-simpa@ifsttar.fr">contact us by mail</a>.

-#### Other installation configuration
+#### Other installation/configuration

-Contributors can try other configurations, using more recent libraries (wxWidgets for example), other IDE (Code::Blocks for example) or a more recent version of Visual Studio.
+Contributors can try other configurations, using more recent libraries (wxWidgets for example), other IDE (Code::Blocks for example) or a more recent version of Visual Studio...
 If you success in building and running I-Simpa, we will appreciate that you share your experience, adding it in this wiki.
 Please <a href="mailto:i-simpa@ifsttar.fr">contact us by mail</a>.